isaac328/CS-5700-Assignment4/README.md

 ## Directions
 Run the program from the command line.
 Puzzles can be input in one of two ways.
 If the user only inputs the path of the puzzle, the ouput will be shown in the console.
 If the user inputs the path of the puzzle, followed by an output path, the solution will be written to the output file.
+PUZZLES MUST BE IN THE SAME DIRECTORY AS THE EXECUTABLE!

 ## Requirements
 This project used the StopWatch class from Apache Commons 3.8.1.
 I included the jar